Neviim Rishonim:

 What, should I set this before an hundred men?
 He said again, Give the people, that they may eat:

-For thus saith YHWH (יהוה):
+For thus said YHWH (יהוה):

 They shall eat, and shall leave [thereof].